wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+        *  SOURCE PREFIX-LENGTH, set to 0x18, as RNS is configured to conceal the last 8 bits of every IPv4 address.

+        *  SCOPE PREFIX-LENGTH, set to 0x00, as specified by this document for all queries.

         *  ADDRESS, set to 0xC0 0x00 0x02, providing only the first 24
            bits of the IPv4 address.